IN THIS ARTICLE

 There is currently no medicine that will cure cataracts.

-Surgery for a cataract involves removing the clouded lens of the eye (the cataract).
+Surgery for cataracts involves removing the clouded lens of the eye (the cataract).
 The lens can be replaced with an artificial lens called an intraocular lens implant (IOL).
 Or, if an IOL cannot be used for any reason, it will be left out and contact lenses or, in rare cases, eyeglasses can compensate for its absence.
 Most people will get an IOL during surgery.

 Before surgery, ask your doctor about what types of IOLs can go in your eye.
 Or, if you will not be getting an IOL, ask about the pros and cons of contact lenses or eyeglasses.

-Options to help you see better after surgery include:
+Options to help you see better after surgery

 For most adults, surgery is only needed when vision loss caused by a cataract affects your quality of life.
 The goals of surgery in adults who have cataracts include: